ShadowStorm404/Verus-Phone-Mining/README.md

 WARNING: The scripts installs Oink's public SSH key.
 You may want to remove that from your `~/.ssh/authorized_keys` file and replace it with your own for passwordless access.

-### I accept no warranties or liabilities on this repo.
-It is supplied as a service.
 ### Use at your own risk!!!